Table of content

 A behavior that may be both typical and, in some cases indicative of potential health issues.

-If you observe your cat with her tongue sticking out particularly during car travels it might be an indication of motion sickness, according to most Animal Hospitals, motion sickness in cats is typically linked to the stress and anxiety associated with journeys.
+If you observe your cat with her tongue sticking out particularly during car travels it might be an indication of motion sickness, according to most Animal Hospitals, motion sickness in cats is typically linked to feline stress and cat anxiety associated with journeys.

 In situations where your cat displays the behavior of a "blep" or keeps her mouth open during car rides or other anxiety inducing events, it's essential to address potential health concerns.